bek817/TrusttoBlockchain/h2 Crown Jewels and Bad Guys.md

 # h2 Crown Jewels and Bad Guys
 ## x) Read and summarize

+Summary of: Hutchins et al 2011:
+Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains

 ## a) Make-belief boogie-man.
 Create a treath model for imaginary company